musab53/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Getting and Cleaning Data Course Project

+## Data description
+The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
+The variable in the data Y indicates activity type the subjects performed during recording.

-# For this priject Repo I have created totla of four file :
+# For this Project Repo I have created totla of four file :

 1. CodeBook.md
 2. README.md